LeonardoLed/DeepLearning-_TF/README.md

 c) SC: Saccharomyces cerevisiae, genome and true predictions from DeepReg

-d) ListID_TFs: The ID List from UNIPROT Swissprot Database to create training DB
+d) ListID_TFs: The ID List from UNIPROT Swissprot Database to create training DB of TF